 Illini Union Monday night.
-At the U. of I. and now associate far right is Paul Doebel, for- director of plant and services.
+At the U. of I. and now associate far right is Paul Doebel, for- director of plant and services. merly director of housing for

 (Photo by Jim Rutledge)

 Unit 4 Board Replies To Champaign CC Report